Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Results

-Across all eight head-to-head trials (pairing two Advocate models across four Judges), the Advocate prompted with arguments won more frequently in every trial.
-However the treatment effects are small, with only one case (\texttt{gpt4o} as Advocate, \texttt{deepseek\_chat} as Judge) reaching the threshold of significance ($p<0.05$).
-If we aggregate across all eight trials, applying a binomial test to this 8-0 result gives a p-value of 0.0039. i.e. it seems clear that, while the effect size is small, providing original arguments when prompting our Advocates does affect persuasiveness, in turn implying that the substantive legal content of the argument, as opposed to mere form, plays at least some role.
+Across eight head-to-head trials (pairing two Advocate models across four Judges), the model prompted with the arguments from the original case won more frequently than the model prompted without the argument summary in every trial.
+However, the treatment effects are small, with only one case (GPT-4o as Advocate, Deepseek-chat as Judge) reaching the threshold of significance ($p<0.05$).
+If we aggregate the overall outcome of each of the eight trials, applying a binomial test to this 8-0 result gives a $p$~value of 0.0039. i.e. it seems clear that, while the effect size is small, the provision of the original arguments when prompting our Advocates does affect the overall persuasive effect.
+We also observe that, across all Judges, the treatment effect appears larger in the case of GPT-4o, suggesting that providing the original argument summary is indeed helping the weaker models perform better, in turn implying that the substantive legal content of the argument, as opposed to mere form, plays at least some role.
+(Combining results by advocate across the four judges reinforces this: results for GPT-4o appear significant ($p<0.05$) in this setup, while those for GPT-5.1 do not.)

-Second, we disaggregate results by jurisdiction (US / England and Wales / Ireland) on the assumption that models have relatively greater knowledge of US law, and relatively lesser knowledge of England and Wales, and especially Irish law\footnote{See~\cite{Dahl2024, Curran2025} for discussion on varying LLM knowledge by jurisdiction.} There is thus greater scope for persuasion based on legal content in larger jurisdictions.
-If we observe higher persuadability in jurisdictions where Judge models are assumed to have greater knowledge, this suggests that persuasion is driven at least in part by the quality of substantive legal arguments, as opposed to rhetorical skill or form.
+Second, we disaggregate results by jurisdiction (US / England and Wales / Ireland) on the assumption that models have relatively greater knowledge of US law, and relatively lesser knowledge of Irish law.
+If we observe higher persuadability in jurisdictions where models are assumed to have greater knowledge, this suggests that persuasion is driven at least in part by the quality of substantive legal arguments, as opposed to rhetorical skill or form.
+A null result here would be less informative, as there may be different explanations of why persuasion might not vary across jurisdictions.
+Results of this trial are presented in Table~\ref{tab:jurisdictions} below.